 Once I got into the coaching meeting clients would say things like, “I feel really uncomfortable about this particular question that I’ve only scored five and a half out of ten on.
-I really feel it’s not fair, I can see that one person scored me a two.
+It’s not fair, I can see that one person scored me a two.
 I bet I can tell you who it is.
 They’ve got it in for me.
-And if it hadn’t scored a two that score would have been six point nine, nearly a seven.
+And if I hadn’t scored a two that score would have been six point nine, nearly a seven.
 So really, I should just ignore this.”

-I’d be wondering what the point of this conversation was, because we were definitely not talking about their development.
+I’d be wondering what the point of this conversation was, because we were definitely not talking about that person’s development.

 I know some people like numbers: they feel scientific.
 Numbers feel like a hard point of truth.
 But in my experience they don’t actually help you understand how you are doing.

 That perspective is coloured by their priorities, experiences, biases, any number of things.
-You don’t have access to any of that context so the number doesn’t tell you anything useful, particularly when it’s shown as a mean score.
+You don’t have access to any of that context so the number doesn’t tell you anything useful, particularly when it’s shown as an average score.

 Most of the dimensions explored in standard 360’s don’t actually reveal anything about your true competencies or what it is like to work with you as a colleague.

 So what if we just got rid of all the numbers?
-What if we simply asked people to share their story of what they notice and what they experience when working with you.
-If we could get those stories out we could get a lot closer to the really important things that need to be talked about.
+What if you simply asked people to share their story of what they notice and what they experience when working with you.
+If we could get those stories out you could get a lot closer to the really important things that need to be talked about.

 Three years ago I decided enough was enough.
-I didn’t want to get involved in 360 feedback reviews that used numbers.
+I didn’t want to get involved in 360-degree feedback reviews that used numbers.

 So I started researching tools I could point my clients to use…

-- They were all about the metrics.
-These ones seemed to compete with each other on the look of their bar charts, pie charts – or the old favourite spider diagram/radar chart.
+- They are all about the metrics.
+These ones seem to compete with each other on the look of their bar charts, pie charts – or the old favourite a spider diagram/radar chart.

-- They were made primarily for performance management.
-Often selling the fact that HR got to see the results before the subject of the feedback.
+- They are made primarily for performance management.
+Often selling the fact that HR get to see the results before the subject of the feedback.

-- They were designed for large organisations.
-As a coach making an enquiry you’d find out after a long winded sales call that their minimum contract was impossible for you to agree to.
+- They are designed for large organisations.
+As a coach making an enquiry I’d find out after a long winded sales call that their minimum contract was impossible for me to agree to.

 I imagined having a tool of our own.

-It would have questions that encouraged people to open up with different perspectives about strengths, about weaknesses, about expectations.
+It would have questions that encourage people to feedback with different perspectives about strengths, about weaknesses, about expectations.
 It would tell you how you are doing, things you could start or should stop.
 It would put the subject first ensuring they had complete control over who got to see their feedback.
-It would cost a fraction of the fee I charge for a coaching session.
+It would cost a fraction of the price of other 360-degree software.

 I really wanted to build our own tool but we didn’t have the skills or resources to do it.
 And I was very mindful of the risks associated with new software projects.